Brecksville Reservation, the largest of the 18 Cleveland Metroparks reservations, offers scenic overlooks and historical landmarks.

 Take in the beauty of the creek flowing through the gorge left behind by the glaciers that once covered this area.

 Explore this beautiful geological site in any season.
 You may even see a white-tailed deer and find out how Deer Lick Cave got its name.

 Harriet Keeler Memorial commemorates the educator and writer’s significant contributions honoring nature.

 Meadows Trailhead provides easy access to a network of trails and a central parking area for equestrians and hikers.

-This 27-hole course includes an 18 hole regulation course and a 9 hole course.
+This newly renovated complex has 27-holes.
 It’s an ideal course for golfers of all skill levels.

 Selected by Golfweek Magazine as one of the top two municipal courses in Ohio, Sleepy Hollow will test even the best of golfers.